ellezv/code_kata/README.md

 ###Is There a Vowel in There?
 - Module: *is_vowel.py*
 - Tests: *test_is_vowel.py*
-- Link:(https://www.codewars.com/kata/is-there-a-vowel-in-there, Code Wars: Is There a Vowel in There?)
+- Link:(https://www.codewars.com/kata/is-there-a-vowel-in-there, Code Wars: Is There a Vowel in There? - 8 Kyu)

 ```python
 def is_vow(s):